FHSU Athletic Training Program

 2) Two references concerning personal characteristics of

-3) Completion of 50 hours of observation under the supervision of a certified
+3) Completion of 50 hours of observation under the supervision of a licensed

-4) Must meet University admission requirements and have
+4) Meeting the University admission requirements and having

 a minimum cumulative grade point average of 2.50 on a 4.0